Game.com: Legacy

 Brett Alan Weiss of the website AllGame wrote, "The Game.com, the little system that (almost) could, constantly amazes me with the strength and scope of its sound effects. [...]
 It's astounding what power comes out of such a tiny little speaker."
 In 2004, Kent included the modem and "some PDA functionality" as the console's strengths, while listing its "Slow processor" and "lackluster library of games" as weaknesses.
-In 2006, Engadget stated that "You can't fault Tiger Electronics for their ambition," but wrote that the Game.com "didn't do any one thing particularly well", criticizing its text-only Internet access and stating that its "disappointing games were made even worse" by the "outdated" screen.
+In 2006, Engadget stated that "You can't fault Tiger Electronics for their ambition", but wrote that the Game.com "didn't do any one thing particularly well", criticizing its text-only Internet access and stating that its "disappointing games were made even worse" by the "outdated" screen.

 In 2009, PC World ranked the Game.com at number nine on its list of the 10 worst video game systems ever released, criticizing its Internet aspect, its game library, its low-resolution touchscreen, and its "Silly name that attempted to capitalize on Internet mania."
-However, PC World positively noted its "primitive" PDA features and its solitaire game, considered by the magazine to be the system's best game.
+However, PC World positively noted its "primitive" PDA features and its solitaire game, which the magazine named as the system's best game.
 In 2011, Mikel Reparaz of GamesRadar ranked the Game.com at number 3 on a list of 7 failed handheld consoles, writing that while the Game.com had several licensed games, it "doesn't actually mean much when they all look like cruddy, poorly animated Game Boy ports."
-Raparaz also stated that the Game.com "looked dated even by Game Boy standards," noting that the Game Boy Pocket had a sharper display screen.
+Raparaz also stated that the Game.com "looked dated even by Game Boy standards", noting that the Game Boy Pocket had a sharper display screen.
 Reparaz stated that the Game.com's continuation into 2000 was a "pretty significant achievement" considering its competition from the Game Boy Color.

 In 2013, Jeff Dunn of GamesRadar criticized the Game.com for its "blurry" and "imprecise" touchscreen, as well as its "limited and unwieldy" Internet and email interfaces.
-Dunn also criticized the "painful" Internet setup process, and stated that all of the console's available games were "ugly and horrible."
+Dunn also criticized the "painful" Internet setup process, and stated that all of the console's available games were "ugly and horrible".
 Dunn noted, however, that the Game.com's Internet aspect was a "smart" feature.
-In 2016, Motherboard stated that the Game.com was "perhaps one of the worst consoles of all time," due largely to its low screen quality.
+In 2016, Motherboard stated that the Game.com was "perhaps one of the worst consoles of all time", due largely to its low screen quality.
 In 2018, Nadia Oxford of USgamer noted the Game.com's "paper-thin" library of games and stated that the console "died in record time because it was poorly-made, to say the least."
+A working prototype of the unreleased Game.com port of Castlevania: Symphony of the Night was discovered and released online in 2022.
+Nick Thorpe of Retro Gamer called the prototype "considerably more ambitious than the majority of Game.com games", believing it could have been one of the system's better games had time allowed it to be finished.